Aliases for SEC24B Gene

 GeneCards Summary for SEC24B Gene

 SEC24B (SEC24 Homolog B, COPII Coat Complex Component) is a Protein Coding gene.
 Diseases associated with SEC24B include Neural Tube Defects and Craniolenticulosutural Dysplasia.
-Among its related pathways are Pathogenic Escherichia coli infection and Transport to the Golgi and subsequent modification.
-Gene Ontology (GO) annotations related to this gene include transporter activity.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Delta508-CFTR traffic / ER-to-Golgi in CF. Gene Ontology (GO) annotations related to this gene include transporter activity.
 An important paralog of this gene is SEC24A.

 UniProtKB/Swiss-Prot Summary for SEC24B Gene